-JC-64.8 plans to continue work on additional SSD standards, and all interested companies are encouraged to join JEDEC and participate in the development effort.
+JC-64.8 continues to work on additional SSD standards, and all interested companies are encouraged to join JEDEC and participate in the development effort.

 For each class of SSDs defined in the standard, JESD218 Solid-State Drive Requirements and Endurance Test Method defines conditions of use and corresponding endurance verification requirements.
 As SSDs are subject to different levels of demand depending on the applications in use, the standard defines two application classes: Client and Enterprise.
 It further establishes specific requirements for each, an approach intended to help consumers and enterprise IT managers choose products that are the best fit for their needs.